Client: Balfour Beatty

 Duration: 52 weeks

 Ethane, a by-product of Fracking, is imported from the USA to Port Clarence.
-This product is initially pumped and retained in the 65m diameter concrete tank.
-When completed, the facility will be a major factor to prepare the way for the UK to become self-sufficient in generating its own reliable supply of raw materials for the sector.
-The existing 223-acre Olefins 6 plant was built in 1979.
-It makes the essential chemical building blocks for everyday items from toothbrushes to TV and car parts, but sales have been hit by cheaper foreign manufacturers.
+This product will be pumped and retained in the 65m diameter concrete tank.
+The facility was designed to be a major factor to prepare the way for the UK to become self-sufficient in generating its own reliable supply of raw materials for the sector.